prasannavb/ContactBook/README.md

 # Contact List Application

 Welcome to the **Contact List Application**, a user-friendly platform that allows you to manage and organize your contacts effortlessly.
-This application offers features like user authentication, adding and managing contacts, viewing archived (recently deleted) contacts, and searching through contacts with various filters.
+This application offers features like user authentication, adding and managing contacts, viewing archived (recently deleted) contacts,restoring contacts from archive and searching through contacts with various filters.

 ---